flatironinstitute/nemos/CONTRIBUTING.md

 # run tests and make sure they all pass
 pytest tests/

-# run doctest (this runs all the examples in the docstrings and
+# run doctest (run all examples in docstrings and match output)
-# checks that the output matches expectations)
 pytest --doctest-modules src/nemos/

 # format the code base
 black src/
 isort src